open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

       // Keep it empty for now
    }

-At this point, you should compile the plugin and launc the GUI.
-You should see the newly added ComboBox, which will be empty for now.
+At this point, you should compile the plugin and launch the GUI.
+You should see the newly added Combo Box, which will be empty for now.

 Populating the Combo Box
 ------------------------